 Visit the cooperative winery and discover Charentais wines

 Like oysters and salt, wine on the Ile de Ré is a local product that visitors appreciate and learn to savor.
-If you’re an oenology enthusiast or simply a lover of good wine, visit the Bois-Plage-en-Ré wine cooperative during your stay on Ré la Blanche, at the La Tour des Prises campsite.
+If you’re passionate about oenology or simply love good wine, visit the Bois-Plage-en-Ré wine cooperative during your stay at our campsite on Ré la Blanche!

 You’ll discover all the secrets of winegrowing and be able to taste the 8 grape varieties grown on the island.